sbsmirnoff/templie/README.md

 ./templie <input file> -c <config section name> [<config section name> ...]
 ```

-The input file is a script that gets interpreted by Templie (you may want to check out an example of a Templie
+The input file is a script that gets interpreted by Templie (you may want to check out an example
-script: `example/example.templie`.).
+script: `example/example.templie`).
 The generated output is sent to `stdout`,
 while all error messages are sent to `stderr` (it is up to you to redirect those streams to where you want them).
 Config section names determine which parts of the script get interpreted.